 Lisa is now based in the Blue Ridge Mountains of America’s Virginia near Charlottesville.
 Please follow her Instagram page at @lisadevaney to see all her latest artwork.

-As a self-taught artist, a writer, and a publicist – I welcome you to my creative online hub, where you’ll get to see some of my works, and find out more about me.
+As a self-taught contemporary artist, writer and Publicist – I welcome you to my creative online hub, where you’ll get to see some of my works, and find out more about me.

-Nature in art is a recurring theme of my artwork – from painting botanicals, to landscapes and seascapes, I take great joy in interpreting the natural world into my art.
-However, I have lived for many years in urban environments – New York City, and now London, in the United Kingdom, and I often depict the views I see from the windows of my home in my paintings and drawings.
+Nature in art is a recurring theme of my artwork – from painting botanicals to landscapes and seascapes, I take great joy in interpreting the natural world into my art.
+However, I have lived for many years in urban environments – New York City, London and other cities – and I often depict the views I see from the windows of my various homes in my paintings and drawings.
 I rarely draw people, but have been recently challenging myself to do some portraits.

-I am greatly drawn to bright colours, thick texture, and the desire to paint mostly from observation of what I see around me.
-I also prefer to offer you my interpretations and impressions of what I see – often in stylized forms.
+I am greatly drawn to bright, vibrant color, thick texture, and the desire to paint and draw from observation of what I see around me.
+I also prefer to offer you my interpretations and impressions of what I see – in stylized form.